tvdboom/ATOM/README.md

 	+ filename: string, optional (default=None)
 	Name of the file when saved.
 None to not save anything.
 * **plot_correlation(X, figsize=(10, 6), filename=None)**
 Make a correlation maxtrix plot of the dataset.
+Ignores non-numeric columns.
 	+ X: array or pd.Dataframe, optional if class is fitted
 	+ figsize, 2d-tuple, otional (default=dependent on # of models)
 	+ filename: string, optional (default=None)